 And what of the hole-punch notch?
 It's not inconceivable that by the time February 2020 rolls around Samsung has worked out how to embed a camera underneath the screen, removing the need for a notch entirely.
 Either that or it might take the pop-up selfie camera approach, as we've seen on the OnePlus 7 Pro and other handsets.

 At this stage in the evolution of the Galaxy S series it's unlikely that Samsung is going to spring any surprises in the design department, though we hear the S11 has been given the codename Picasso.
-We might get some clues from the upcoming Galaxy Note 10, due to launch in August 2019.
-It's possible that any design tweaks made on that phone will also carry over to the Galaxy S11.
+The Galaxy Note 10 launch didn't really give us any clues either, with that phone sticking to the expected Samsung template.